Haredi Judaism: Military

 Upon the establishment of the State of Israel in 1948, universal conscription was instituted for all able-bodied Jewish males.
-However, military-aged Haredi men were exempted from service in the Israel Defense Forces (IDF) under the Torato Umanuto arrangement, which officially granted deferred entry into the IDF for yeshiva students, but in practice allowed young Haredi men to serve for a significantly reduced period of time or bypass military service altogether.
+However, military-aged Haredi men were exempted from service in the Israel Defense Forces (IDF) under the principle of Torato Umanuto, which officially granted deferred entry into the IDF for yeshiva students, but in practice allowed young Haredi men to serve for a significantly reduced period of time or bypass military service altogether.
 At that time, the Haredi population was very low and only 400 individuals were affected.
 However, the Haredi population rapidly grew.
 In 2018, the Israel Democracy Institute estimated that the Haredim comprised 12% of Israel's total population and 15% of its Jewish population.
 Haredim are also younger than the general population.
 Their absence from the IDF attracts significant resentment from secular Israelis.
 The most common criticisms of the exemption policy are: